 The World Health Organization has declared Zika virus a global health emergency of international concern, which is only the fourth time in history such a declaration has been made.
 It’s projected that the virus could infect up to 4 million people this year, and scientists estimate as many as 1.5 million people could already be infected.

 This is not to imply that the virus itself is not real, rather that this situation was potentially manufactured to produce the following hysteria typically seen in this situation, and always further induced by the media.
 The intention being to misdirect the attention of the masses or use the produced fear to push some undisclosed agenda.
 Upon the rise of the theory associating the outbreaks with the release of GM mosquitoes, a unique and altogether revealing response was witnessed from the mainstream media that reinforced the validity of this theory.
-Yet before one recoils with the indoctrinated aversion that any theory outside the box produces, it is important to understand the origin of this newly discussed disease.
+Yet, before one recoils with the indoctrinated aversion, that any theory outside-the-box produces for many, it is important to understand the origin of this newly discussed disease.

 The virus was first created in 1947.
 Scientists placed a caged rhesus monkey in the Zika Forest, just near a field station associated with the East African Virus Research Institute in Entebbe, Uganda (an institute established in 1936 by the Rockefeller Foundation) that was being used to monitor for the presence of the yellow fever virus.

 The monkey developed a fever, and researchers isolated from its serum a transmissible agent that was first described as Zika virus in 1952.
 It was subsequently isolated from a human in Nigeria in 1954.
 The important aspect to take away from the virus’ history is that this virus, funded by the Rockefeller Foundation, was engineered using the blood of the infected monkey to create an evolved version that could then be transmitted by humans, which is documented.
 It is then no coincidence that not two years following the virus being made into a transmissible agent, that the first isolation from a human was recorded.